freelynetwork/rosekey-extend/README.md

 [CherryPick](https://github.com/kokonect-link/cherrypick) Some of the codes in this project contain CherryPick codes.

+[Sharkey](https://activitypub.software/TransFem-org/Sharkey) Some of the codes in this project contain Sharkey codes.

 We would like to thank the developers of the above projects and inform you that Rosekey uses source code from the following projects.